the practical kitchen

 Take one of the orange quarters that hasn't been zested or juiced yet that you set aside earlier.
 Zesting an orange quarter isn't the easiest thing ever, but if you hold it over the bowl of powdered sugar, at least any juice dripping off will go where it needs to end up anyway.

-juicing a quarter of an orange into a small bowl of powdered sugar and orange zest sitting on top of a green kitchen scale.
+A hand holds a squeezed orange quarter over a bowl of powdered sugar and orange zest on a digital kitchen scale displaying zero, set on a white surface.

-Pour the orange icing glaze over the top of the pound cake and use a mini offset spatula to spread it around in an even layer.
+Use a mini offset spatula to spread the icing in an even layer.

 a silver rectangular loaf pan.